CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 -----

 ## Chocolate Mousse-Cheesecake
+This is a favorite childhood recipe made for me by my mother on special occasions.
+It is a rich, decadent dessert that I often make specifically to impress people, as it regular cakes seem pitiful and inadequate in comparison.

+Recently I have been making a version that incorporates a korean honey and yuzu marmalade into the chocolate, which gives it a wonderfully tangy, dark chocolate and orange punch.

 ### Ingredients
 - **8 oz chocolate**: I get the Baker’s brand bars that are 56% cacao.
 It is essential that you buy baking chocolate and not regular chocolate.